vicolo-dev/chrono/README.md

 </div>

 Its usable, but still WIP, so you might encounter some bugs.
+So its not recommended to use to for critical alarms at the moment.
 Feel free to open an issue.

 # Table of Content
 - [Features](#features)